Sabrinas Organizing

 A Basement or Attic - Others do not have room in the bedrooms at all so they resort to a basement or attic.
 When storing in these areas, be sure to pick bins that are termite and rodent resistant.

-An ottoman or bench - These items have a place to hide clothing and shoes away in them.
+An ottoman (Affiliate Link) or bench - These items have a place to hide clothing and shoes (Affiliate Link) away in them.
 They can be placed in a living room, family room, or bedroom.

 Where to Store Out-of-Season Clothing to Save Room in the Closet

-Below are storage bins I found on Amazon that you can use in these areas to help keep them organized.
+Below are storage bins I found on Amazon (Affiliate Link) that you can use to help keep these areas organized.

 Sort shirts by length of sleeve for easy access.

-We all have short sleeves, quarter length, long sleeves, and heavy sweaters displayed in various areas of our closets.
-Gathering these different types of shirts together will make it easy for you to know what colors you have and what is available for the bottoms you pick.
-By organizing your shirts by length of sleeves, it will help us decide what to wear, after listening to the weather forecast of course.
+We all have short sleeves, quarter-length, long sleeves, and heavy sweaters displayed in various areas of our closets.
+Gathering these different types of shirts together will make it easy to know what colors you have and what is available for the bottoms you pick.
+Organizing your shirts by length of sleeves will help us decide what to wear, after listening to the weather forecast.

 Sort clothing bottoms in order by thickness.